Skip to main content

 Tip #1 | Have a Poop Plan

 Poop in the form of human and pet waste or diapers can pollute water and gross-out other visitors.
 Use the restrooms provided at trailheads and day-use areas.
 Oak Creek Canyon is too steep and busy to go to the bathroom outside and not add significant pollution to the water source.
 It is never advisable to poop or pee near the creek.
+Waste pack out bags are a great option to utilize if you don’t have access to a restroom.
+Available brands include the Restop, Biffy Bag, Cleanwaste, and PACT Outdoors.
 In an emergency, the cat-hole method can help with decomposition, but know that this will still add contaminants to the creek | Watch a Video >

 At Oak Creek with small children or your dog?

-• Here is a diaper hack — Wrap a sealable bag in duct tape to have a discrete, durable, and sealable way to pack out diapers.
-Drybags can be an excellent option | Learn How >
+• Diaper hack — Wrap a sealable bag in duct tape to have a discrete, durable, and sealable way to pack out diapers.
+Drybags can be an excellent option | Watch a Video >

-• Here is a dog poop bag hack —Take your dog poop all the way to a trash can or make your own DIY pack out bag that is a smell-proof, reusable dog poop carrier | Learn How >
+• Dog poop bag hack —Take your dog poop all the way to a trash can or make your own DIY pack out bag that is a smell-proof, reusable dog poop carrier | Watch a Video >

 Tip #2 | Stick To Trails

 Trails give us a place to explore while leaving the rest of the landscape intact for nature to flourish.
 Leaving the trail can damage plants, stress out wildlife, and be dangerous.
-Arizona is also home to living soil crusts, avoid busting the crust | See How >
+Arizona is also home to living soil crusts, so avoid busting the crust | See How >

-Did you Know?
+Did you know?

 As few as 25 footsteps can already start to create a new trail.
 Stick to the trail to stay safe and Leave No Trace.